Vyral/charlie-epstein-blog/_drafts/are-you-truly-fulfilling-your-duties-as-a-retirement-plan-sponsor.md

 A retail mutual fund has higher fees.
 These fees compensate your broker advisor and also may cover other revenue sharing expenses.

 The judge in Tibble v.
 Edison ultimately determined that the trustees failed their duty of loyalty and prudence.
 The employer in Tibble v.
-Edison used retail mutual funds with revenue sharing, resulting in more expensive funds for the employees &nbsp;According to the judge, **they were accountable to either know or ask if there was a cheaper share class they could have purchased**and provided to their employees.
+Edison used retail mutual funds with revenue sharing, resulting in more expensive funds for the employees &nbsp;According to the judge, **they were accountable to either know or ask if there was a cheaper share class they could have purchased&nbsp;**and provided to their employees.

 {% include pullquote.html %}